 View free policies procedures examples from all manuals.
 No obligation, no credit card!

-A leader is one who knows that though the risk of failure may be great, they don’t give up on themselves or others.
-Leaders are people of exceptional character who are capable of bringing others through a crisis.
+A great leader is one who knows that though the risk of failure may be high, they don’t give up on themselves or others.
+Great leaders are people of exceptional character who are capable of bringing others through a crisis.
 All leaders share certain leadership qualities or characteristics, including:

 If you don’t have a healthy self-respect, you won’t respect others.
 If you don’t respect others, they will not respect you.
-You can’t lead people who don’t respect you.
+You can’t be a great leader of people who don’t respect you.

 Great leaders say what they mean and mean exactly what they say.
 Effective communicators are far more persuasive than those who don’t communicate well.

 Leaders are not swayed by unsubstantiated opinions or unfounded rumors.
 Fame, power, or material gain don’t motivate them.
-Good leaders have integrity, that strength of character that resists assault.
+Great leaders have integrity, that strength of character that resists assault.

 Vision, mission (or a purpose), a sense of direction, and a clear set of goals.
 Moreover, they know that their job isn’t done when one set of goals is reached.
 Great leaders know that life is a journey.